 Starts with a fresh, wholesome breakfast sets us on our way on the final day of our trip.
 With the gear packed it’s straight back into the action as we tackle the Maruia‘s white water once more.
-The rafts and kayaks bob and weave their way around boulders and through waves in the isolated valley, crystal clear pools between rapids giving us time to drift, relax and take in the scenery.
+The rafts bob and weave their way around boulders and through waves in the isolated valley, crystal clear pools between rapids giving us time to drift, swim, relax and take in the scenery.
 We can stop in many places along the river for a wee fishing break in areas that getting, to on foot are impossible.
 We can even drift the craft in the middle of the river to fish towards the sides, usually unheard off in the fishing community on a river.
 As we ride the final rapids the valley starts to open again and the river converges with the road to take us to our waiting transport that will take us back to our private base in Murchison for a shower and probably a well earned cold beer.

 Click here for gear requirements you need to bring on our wilderness trips.